Brown Sugar Fudge

 1/2 cup chopped nuts (optional)

-Add brown sugar, white sugar, butter, cream, and salt to a medium-sized pot over medium high heat and bring to a boil.
+Add brown sugar, white sugar, butter, cream, and salt to a heavy (or copper bottomed) medium-sized pot over medium high heat and bring to a boil.
 With a wooden spoon, stir until butter and sugar are melted and ingredients combined and then STOP STIRRING!
 Reduce the heat to medium and cook until the mixture reaches 236° — this could take 30-40 minutes.
 (This is soft-ball stage—you can test whether it’s done by drizzling some of the mixture into a cup of cold water.
 If it forms a soft ball, then you’re good.)
 Remove from heat and let cool to 110° and add the vanilla and nuts.
 Beat the fudge with a wooden spoon or a hand mixer (do NOT use a more powerful mixer) until the the fudge becomes smooth and it looses its sheen.
 Work quickly to spread the fudge into an 8x8” glass dish lined with parchment paper, pushing it into the corners.
 Let cool completely (about an hour) and then cut into squares.
 Store in an air-tight container.